Presto card: History

+In 1998, GO Transit began work on a smart card system with ERG Transit Systems.
+A year-long pilot of the system on GO Transit's Richmond Hill line was scheduled to begin in the fourth quarter of 2000, but was delayed to June 2002.
+During the pilot, 4,000 people used the cards and a total of 10,000 cards were issued.
+That year, the Ministry of Transportation of Ontario (MTO), in conjunction with GO Transit and GTHA municipalities, began investigating the merits of a regional fare card, and it began development by June 2003.

-In 2002, the Ministry of Transportation of Ontario (MTO), in conjunction with GO Transit and GTHA municipalities, began investigating the merit of a regional fare card.
-In October 2006, the Ministry of Transportation signed a 10-year, $250-million contract with Accenture to design, develop and operate the base Presto system for the GTHA.
+GO did not continue its partnership with ERG after the pilot, preferring a more flexible system.
+Instead, GO opted to implement a different system in partnership with other Greater Toronto transit systems.
+They developed the specifications of the system around 2004 and in October 2006, the Ministry of Transportation signed a 10-year, $250-million contract with Accenture to design, develop and operate the base Presto system for the GTHA.
 Two major transit agencies, OC Transpo and the Toronto Transit Commission (TTC), agreed to adopt the fare card system in 2007 and 2009 respectively.
 The larger anticipated userbase prompted the MTO to decide on developing a new system, called Presto Next Generation (PNG).
-Auditor General of Ontario criticized this move, suggesting that the base Presto system should have been expanded to accommodate OC Transpo and the Toronto Transit Commission.
+The Auditor General of Ontario criticized this move, suggesting that the base Presto system should have been expanded to accommodate OC Transpo and the Toronto Transit Commission.

 Thales Group and Accenture were awarded the contract to supply this system in October 2009.
-Implementation is the responsibility of Metrolinx, of which Presto became an operating division in 2011.
+Implementation was the responsibility of Metrolinx, of which Presto became an operating division in 2011.

 The Presto project was strongly criticized by the Auditor General of Ontario in 2012 for "roll-out glitches, cost escalations and untendered contract extensions" and warned the system could become the world's most expensive fare-card implementation project.
 Instead of putting the development Presto Next Generation out to competitive tender, Metrolinx simply increased the size of the original base contract awarded to Accenture in 2006.
 By 2012, the cost of the system ballooned to $700 million.